infer-no-dev/devkit/README.md

 ## 📎 Prompt Cheatsheet
 See docs/PROMPT_CHEATSHEET.md for a one-page guide to writing effective prompts, templates, and scaffolding.

+## ✅ Continuous Integration
+This repo includes a CI workflow that runs formatting, clippy (no warnings), and unit tests on pushes and PRs to main.

 ## ⚙️ Configuration

 DevKit uses a hierarchical configuration system.
 Create `config.toml` in your project: